Issue Brief 76: Preparing Future Pediatricians to Address Behavioral Health Needs of Children: Opportunities in Pediatric Residency Training Programs

 Opportunities for improvement in residency training still exist despite excellent intentions and substantial improvements to behavioral health curricula over the last decade.1, 8-10 This past year, the Child Health and Development Institute of Connecticut (CHDI) partnered with residency programs to identify training gaps and advance strategies to improve behavioral health training.
 A grant program funded by the Children’s Fund of Connecticut (CFC) and administered by CHDI awarded grants to five, Connecticut-based, pediatric primary care, family medicine, and nurse practitioner residency programs to support the planning and implementation of innovative, hands-on experiences in behavioral health care for their trainees.
 Although each residency program currently includes elements of clinical, didactic, and/or community-based experiences in behavioral health, the programs recognized opportunities for improving trainee experiences in behavioral health.

-Residency training programs funded by CFC include:
+Training programs funded by CFC include:

 - Asylum Hill Family Medical Center, Family Medicine Residency Program in Hartford - Medical residents and staff will be trained in trauma screening, referral, and family education during well-child and home visits using the Child Trauma Screen (CTS).11